the-teachingRSE-project/competencies/competencies.md

 RSEs often need to interact with and facilitate communication in-between colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialization, expectations and experience.
 The team skills are therefore crucially important.
+Teams skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [swebok_2024].
+However, the interpersonal and organizational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.

 ### Working in a team (TEAM)
 Working in a team is all about communication.